tuist/tuist/projects/docs/docs/contributors/architecture.md

-logger.error("") // Use `error` for user errors, particularly problems with their machine, manifest or configuration. logger.warning("") // Use `warning` to highlight potential issues. logger.notice("") // Use `notice` to log to console, this is the normal level of logging. logger.info("") // Use `info` to provide small meta messages, this will be printed but won't be promenant. logger.debug("") // Use `debug` to print in verbose mode. logger.pretty("") // Use `pretty` to print a string with formatted interpolations, useful for highlighting certain elements in the string.
+logger.error("") // Use `error` for user errors, particularly problems with their machine, manifest or configuration. logger.warning("") // Use `warning` to highlight potential issues. logger.notice("") // Use `notice` to log to console, this is the normal level of logging. logger.info("") // Use `info` to provide small meta messages, this will be printed but won't be prominent. logger.debug("") // Use `debug` to print in verbose mode. logger.pretty("") // Use `pretty` to print a string with formatted interpolations, useful for highlighting certain elements in the string.
 ```